Shuyan98/Shuyan98.github.io/index.md

 # Biography

-I am a fifth year Ph.D student in the Department of Automation at Tsinghua University, advised by Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>.
+In 2022, I got my doctor's degree in the Department of Automation at Tsinghua University.
+I was advised by Prof. <a href="https://www.sigs.tsinghua.edu.cn/lx/"> Xiu Li </a>, Prof. <a href="http://www.au.tsinghua.edu.cn/info/1110/1583.htm"> Jie Zhou </a> and Prof. <a href="http://ivg.au.tsinghua.edu.cn/Jiwen_Lu/"> Jiwen Lu </a>.
 In 2016, I obtained my B.Eng. in the School of Mechanical Engineering and Electronic Information, China University of Geosciences.

 I am broadly interested in computer vision and deep learning.
 My current research focuses on scalable visual retrieval, metric learning, video representation learning.